unboxedtype/light/README.md

 and [Venom](https://venom.network/).
 Light is a   statically-typed  functional   reactive  actor-based   programming language with  lots of features  coming for the  first time ever  in a modern blockchain programming landscape.

 Light  is a  part of the bigger _Lighthouse_  programming system  aiming to significantly boost developers productivity and program safety, _reducing time-to-market_ and _lowering project delivery risks_.
-For details, have a look at our [LightHouse Whitepaper](https://docs.google.com/document/d/1v5oPb1T8g-Vd-OBStiSlsjDg3VuqJCJdq3loqoc8KoY/edit#).
+For details, have a look at our [Lighthouse Whitepaper](https://docs.google.com/document/d/1v5oPb1T8g-Vd-OBStiSlsjDg3VuqJCJdq3loqoc8KoY/edit#).

 ## Language Features